Blackfb/VBA-CHALLENGE/README.md

 ![stock Market](Images/stockmarket.jpg)

-In this work, I used to VBA scripting for analyze real stock market data.
+### Overview

-### Over View :
+* In this work, I used to VBA scripting for analyze real stock market data.

 * Created a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.